PayThePizzo/Discrete-Mathematics-Notes/README.md

 # Discrete-Mathematics-Notes

-Notes and labs from the [CT0628 - Discrete Structures](https://www.unive.it/data/course/493937) Course at Ca' Foscari University for the year 2023/2024, by Professor [Stefano Calzavara](https://www.unive.it/data/persone/5591843).
+Notes and labs from the [CT0628 - Discrete Structures 2023/2024](https://www.unive.it/data/course/493937) Course at Ca' Foscari University for the year 2023/2024, by Professor [Stefano Calzavara](https://www.unive.it/data/persone/5591843).

 ---